Essential Guide to Local Government Law: Temporary use and clause 2.8 of the Standard Instrument LEP

 In rejecting the second argument, the Court appears to have accepted the applicant’s argument that the prescription of a number of occasions in an identified time period means, in effect, a use which complies with the numerical controls is, by definition, to be regarded as a temporary use.
 In coming to that conclusion the Court found that the requirement that the land only be used for the specified number of days did not mean that structures to facilitate that use could not be erected and remain on the land throughout the temporary use period.
 The Court also found that the day limit did not include days on which ancillary activities were carried out, such as the construction and deconstruction of a marquee, inspections, bookings, deliveries and setting up.
 The days on which those ancillary activities were carried out, were held by the Court not to count in the calculation of the number of days on which the temporary use is carried out.

-For more information on temporary uses or the Standard Instrument LEP, contact us.
+For more information on temporary uses or the Standard Instrument LEP, please contact us.

 The content contained in this guide is, of course, general commentary only.
 It is not legal advice.
 Readers should contact us and receive our specific advice on the particular situation that concerns them.